bharathchand10/BiKE-SPHOTA/README.md

 # BiKE-SPHOTA
 Knowledge Graph Structure Prediction with a Hybrid Orientation of Textual Alignment. </br>
 This repository contains the edited files from other repositories natuke and kims-bert along with some additional new codes.
 After cloning these three repositories, those codes are need to be copied to their corresponding directories.
-This will replace the original codes with the edited codes of modification <i> (These steps are included with cp command in the instructions below). <i> The errors that may occur during the requirements installation step is fixed using the methods written in  installation_errors_fixing.pdf .
+This will replace the original codes with the edited codes of modification <i> (These steps are included with cp command in the instructions below). </i> The errors that may occur during the requirements installation step is fixed using the methods written in  installation_errors_fixing.pdf .
 Some of these errors are system/environment/package specific and may not occur in appropriate setups.
 In such case, you can follow the flow of execution given below without interruption.

 <b> Step 1 </b>
 Create a folder BiKE